-The continental shields represent another major feature of the Phanerozoic rock record that cries out for explanation, especially in the context of the Flood.
-These shield areas are remarkably flat with little or no erosional channeling and generally display little or no sedimentary deposition subsequent to their intense erosional beveling.
-An obvious issue is what sort of mechanism is sufficiently potent to erode such hard crystalline rock to depths of up to a kilometer or more within the time span of the Flood and also to do so in such a uniform manner across such laterally extensive areas.
-The only candidate adequate for such a task this author can imagine are the frequent, large-amplitude tsunamis that arise in the context of catastrophic plate tectonics.
-Indeed, it is difficult to imagine an alternative mechanism capable of accomplishing such intense and laterally extensive erosion to produce a surface with such astonishing flatness.
-However, the numerical calculations performed thus far do not show this sort of intense beveling of bedrock within the continental interior.
-A feature missing in the current model is dynamic surface topography driven by flow of rock inside the earth.
-This mechanism causes variations of thousands of meters in the height of the continental surface.
-It is possible that when this physics is included that significant tsunami-driven erosion within the continental interior will be found to arise.
-A crucial aspect of the model that invites further scrutiny is the locking/slipping mechanics of the overriding and subducting lithospheric plates responsible in the model for generating the largeamplitude tsunamis.
+A crucial aspect of the model that also invites further scrutiny is the locking/slipping mechanics of subducting lithosphere responsible in the model generating the large-amplitude tsunamis.
 Plate speeds during the Flood, as constrained by the timescale of Genesis chapters 7 and 8 and the widths of new ocean floor generated, must have been at least 108 times higher than is typical today.
 On the other hand, as discussed in Appendix F, the strength of mantle rock and possibly also much of the lithosphere was reduced by a similar factor.
 It is therefore difficult to extrapolate with any degree of confidence today's subduction zone mechanics to the state of affairs that prevailed during the Flood.
 In today's world, the subducting slab and the overriding plate are always locked, except for brief episodes lasting from seconds to minutes, during which rapid slip occurs, resulting in earthquakes and sometimes large tsunamis.
 The time between slip events on many subduction zone segments today is measured in terms of centuries.
-A horizontal speed of 10 cm/yr for one of the plates with the other plate fixed, for example, implies 10m of slip between plates every 100 years or 20m of slip every 200 years.
+A horizontal speed of 10 cm/yr for one of the plates with the other plate fixed, for example, implies 10 m (32.8ft) of slip between plates every 100 years or 20m (65.6ft) of slip every 200 years.
 How this process might have operated during the Flood when plate speeds were dramatically higher is far from clear.
 The key issue would seem to be the amount of stress the fault between the plates could sustain without slip occurring.
 It may well be that the strength reduction due to the runaway process may have affected the lithosphere less than the mantle beneath and allowed relatively higher levels of stress in the locked plates and consequently larger surface deflections between episodes of slip.
 Further careful study, likely utilizing numerical tools, is urgently needed for this vital issue.

 It is to be emphasized that the two illustrative cases presented in this paper are highly simplistic relative to the real earth and the full suite of processes that played a role during the Flood.
-One of the more glaring deficiencies is that in both cases the continent configuration remained constant, with no continental breakup and no motion of component blocks.
+One of the more glaring deficiencies is that in both cases the continent configuration remained constant, with no continental breakup and no subsequent motion of the component blocks.
 Allowing the initial continent configuration to break apart and the resulting blocks to migrate almost certainly will result in major changes in patterns of water flow, erosion, and sedimentation.
-Neither case included any dynamic topography arising from flow of rock inside the mantle.
+Moreover, neither of the two cases included any initial topography apart from a slightly domed continent surface.
+Neither included any dynamic topography arising from flow of rock inside the mantle.
 Such variations in continent surface height can reach several kilometers in amplitude, especially when subduction is occurring near a continental margin.